Chandu0394/E-Com-Insight-Pipeline/README.md

 ### 2. Data Cleaning
 - **Clean Missing Values**: Fills missing customer names with "Unknown Customer" and missing failure reasons with "None".
 - **Validate Payment Types**: Removes records with invalid payment types such as unsupported payment methods.
-- **Cap Unrealistic Prices**: Ensures the price stays within a reasonable range by capping it at a maximum value.
 - **Handle Negative Quantities**: Replaces negative quantities with a default value of 1.
 - **Datetime Format**: Converts date columns to valid pandas `datetime` format.